midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - type of credential encoded, like `addr` for payment address or `shield-addr` for a shielded payment address.
 Only alphanumeric characters and hyphen are allowed.
 Hyphen is allowed only to allow usage of multiple segments in credential name, so parsing and validation are simplified.
 - network identifier - arbitrary string consisting of alphanumeric characters and hyphens, identifying network.
 Hyphen is allowed only to allow usage of multiple segments in network identifier, so parsing and validation are simplified.
-For mainnet, network identifier has to be omitted (and so its preceding underscore), for other networks it is required to be present.
-Following approach should be used to map ledger's `NetworkId` enum into network identifier:
+  The same value is meant to be used as part of transaction data for consistency verification.
+For mainnet (the value `mainnet`), network identifier has to be omitted (and so its preceding underscore).
-  - mainnet - no prefix
-  - testnet - "test"
-  - devnet - "dev"
-  - undeployed - "undeployed"

 ### Unshielded Payment address